-Our acquired vacation ownership notes receivable are remeasured at period end based on expected future cash flows, which takes into consideration an estimated measure of anticipated defaults and early repayments.
+The cash flow from our acquired vacation ownership notes receivable are remeasured at period end based on expected future cash flows, which takes into consideration an estimated measure of anticipated defaults and early repayments.
 We consider historical Legacy-ILG vacation ownership notes receivable performance and the current economic environment in developing the expected future cash flows used in the re-measurement of our acquired vacation ownership notes receivable.

-The following table shows future contractual principal payments, as well as interest rates for our non-securitized and securitized acquired vacation ownership notes receivable, at June 30, 2019.
+The following table shows future contractual principal payments, as well as interest rates for our non-securitized and securitized acquired vacation ownership notes receivable, at September 30, 2019.